ppy/osu-wiki/news/2025/2025-05-03-osutaiko-world-cup-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/9905079">Nurend</a></p>

-Next year, there’s talk that TWC might switch to a 2v2 format.
+Next year, there's talk that TWC might switch to a 2v2 format.
 What would this change mean for Chile, and do you see yourself participating again?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/16067522" style="background-image: url('/wiki/shared/avatars/chibamasu.jpg')"></a>